RSDKModding/RSDK-Modding-Wiki/docs/RSDKv3/Functions/Drawing/GetDrawListEntityRef.md

 # GetDrawListEntityRef

 ## Description
-Gets `ObjectPos` in the drawList layer and stores it in `Store`.
+Gets `ObjectPos` in drawList `Layer` and stores it in `Store`.

 ## Parameters
+- `Store`
+The variable where `ObjectPos` will be stored.
 - `Layer`
-Layer of the drawList to add the reference, indices 0-7 are valid, additionally 8 is available in V5U.
+Layer of the drawList to add the reference.
+Indices 0-6 are valid, as well as 7 in RSDKv5U.
 - `ObjectPos`
 The position of the object to add.
-- `Store`
-The variable where `ObjectPos` will be stored.

 ## Return Value
-None.
+Sets `Store` to the result.

 ## Syntax
 ```
 GetDrawListEntityRef(var Store, int Layer, int ObjectPos)
 ```

-## Examples
+## Example
 ```
 GetDrawListEntityRef(Object.Value0, 4, Object.EntityNo)
 ```